Skip to Content

 6. Graphic Designer

-For someone who is sensitive to color and sound, it can be very gratifying to see the beauty of your creation.
+For someone who is sensitive to color and sound, it can be very gratifying to see the beauty of your creative work.
 Artists are known for their creativity which is also another one of the characteristics highly sensitive people possess.
 These people have deep and meaningful personalities that help them create incredible works of art.
 They can use this kind of power to bring about positive change in the world through their art.

 7. Professor at a Small University